 Step #3.
 If you are using Ethernet on your Apple TV, then check that it is connected with the router you are using for Wi-Fi.

 Step #4.
 Ensure that AirPlay is turned on your Apple TV.
 Launch Settings → AirPlay.

 What if You Can’t See the Device You Want to Stream to

 Sometimes it happens that after tapping AirPlay on iOS devices, you don’t see a list of devices that you can stream content to.
 In this situation, follow the steps:

 Step #1.
-Ensure that the device you need to stream to is connected with power source.
+Ensure that the device you need to stream to is connected with the power source.

 Step #2.
 On your Apple TV, ensure that AirPlay is turned on.

 Step #3.
-Make sure that both devices are connected on the same Wi-Fi network.
+Make sure that both devices are connected to the same Wi-Fi network.